Dealing With Depression

 As our high school years rolled by, I bobbed up in academic rankings of my class.
 By the time we were in Fourth Form in 2005, I was appearing among the top six in my class.
 I don't know if that happened because I grew brighter or my classmates became dumber.
 All I know is that I never did any kind of cheating in exams during my Fourth Form year.
 Also unlike in Form 1 when I used to get out of bed as early as 5.00am to do private reading, I never woke up before 6.00am during my entire Fourth Form year.

-In the last term of our years in high school, I got to interact with some of my classmates, including George Yuka, when we met regularly in what we used to call the German Room.
+In the last term of our years in high school, I got to interact with some of my classmates when we met regularly in what we used to call the German Room where I enjoyed playing chess with George Yuka.
 One Sunday afternoon while we were in the German Room, Yuka shared with me a joke about a certain man who sold groundnut near Starehe gates.
 That joke set me laughing.
 It really was funny.
-Unhappily, I possess neither that eloquence of diction, that poetry of imagination, nor that brilliance of metaphor to retell you that joke.
+Unhappily, I possess neither that eloquence of diction, that poetry of imagination, nor that brilliance of metaphor to retell that joke.

 When we were sitting for KCSE exams, George Yuka used to regularly complain about the exams when I interacted with him in the German Room.
 With the way he complained, I was so sure I would trounce him in the exams for the first and last time in our high school career.
 But alas!
 When KCSE results were released a few months later in 2006, he ranked ahead of me in the list of top 100 students in my province that was published in the newspapers.
 He got an 'A' of 84 points while I got an 'A' of 82 points.